-BERLIN – German consumer sentiment is projected to fall to another record low in July, as the Ukraine war and interrupted supply chains push up energy and food prices even further, a survey showed on Tuesday.
+BERLIN – German consumer sentiment is set to improve for a fourth consecutive month in February as energy prices fall, a GfK institute survey showed on Tuesday.

 The consumer climate indicator forecasts the development of real private consumption in the following month.

 An indicator reading above zero signals year-on-year growth in private consumption.
 A value below zero indicates a drop compared with the same period a year earlier.

 According to GfK, a one-point change in the indicator corresponds to a year-on-year change of 0.1% in private consumption.